-It's time to get over your superstitions about black cats, and these 10 black cat breeds might just change your mind.
+It's time to get over your superstitions about black cats, and these 10 black cat breeds should change your mind!

 Black cats have always had a bad rep. From the black cat being seen as bad luck or bad omens (especially around Halloween!) to they "look bad" in selfies, black felines everywhere haven't really had the best track record.

 Bred to look like mini black panthers, Bombay cats are cool little felines.
-Developed in the 1950s by a breeder from Louisville, Kentucky by the name of Nikki Horner, these black cats were named after Bombay, India, the land of the Black Leopard.
+Developed in the 1950s by a breeder from Louisville, Kentucky by the name of Nikki Horner, these black cats were named after Bombay, India, the land of the Black Leopard -- They're a crossbreed of sable Burmese and black American Shorthair cats.

 While little is known about the history of this long-haired cat breed, we do know that Persian cats can be traced all the way back to the 1600s.
 They are rumored to have originated from Persia, which is now the modern-day Iran, and Turkey.